 Despite its favorable geographic location, and the fact that it’s the capital city of Slovakia, Bratislava turned out to be like any other capital city I’ve seen in my life.
 It was quiet, peaceful, and amazingly romantic, with a surprisingly laid-back vibe (at least during the Easter holiday when I was there).

-The last time I remember I totally adored a capital city for having such a peaceful life, I was some 8 thousand kilometers away, searching for happiness in the capital town of Thimpu.
+The last time I remember I totally adored a capital city for having such a peaceful life, I was some 8 thousand kilometers away, exploring the capital town of Thimpu.

 So yea, Bratislava was alluring.
 And that’s how it felt, at least the first three nights, as I arrived in the town for a blogging assignment hosted by Bratislava Tourism Board.